Invoca/process_settings/README.md

 ```

 ### Start Watchdog
+Since we heavily depend on the [listen gem](https://github.com/guard/listen), as a secondary insurance measure we can use a `ProcessSettings::Watchdog` to ensure that a given file path's versions from memory and disk are in sync.

 When using `ProcessSettings` you can start a watchdog thread using `start_watchdog_thread` on a particular file path.
 You may not start if it has already been started.
 ```ruby
 ProcessSettings.instance.start_watchdog_thread(file_path)